-Footnote: As part of the implementation of investment projects at the stations: Zagorje, Laze, Litija, Ljubljana, Ljubljana Šiška, Jesenice, Domžale, Šentjur, Brezovica, Preserje, Nova Gorica, Prvačina the schedule for the implementation of the projects is published in the table.
-You will be informed more precisely about the closures of individual tracks at stations and between station sections for the implementation of these investment projects with the monthly plan of TCRs.
+Footnote: As part of the implementation of investment projects at the stations: Krško, Litija, Ljubljana, Podnart, Lesce Bled, Jesenice, Brezovica, Preserje, Nova Gorica, Prvačina, Vrtojba and Škofljica the schedule for the implementation of the projects is published in the table.
+You will be informed more precisely about the closures of individual tracks at stations and between station sections fort he implementation of these investment projects with the monthly plan of TCRsthe event that the constructor of ad-hoc trains, given the current traffic situation, assesses that available capacities are available and the introduction of a new train path will not adversely affect the realization of other allocated train paths, he may assign an ad-hoc train path to an applicant previously canceled already allocated train paths.
+It is also not necessary to cancel an already allocated train path if the applicant orders an ad-hoc train path to eliminate the consequences of an emergency or for the needs of contractors on renovations and upgrades (delivery and removal of material to the site).